iv4xr-project/iv4xr-se-plugin/README.md

 - **MoveAndRotate** – allows to move and and rotate the agent in all directions.
 - Disconnect

 There's a Java project derived from the Lab Recruits demo that contains a demo client in the form of unit tests.
-(The [repository is here](https://github.com/iv4xr-project/iv4xrDemo-space-engineers), but it's not public yet.)
+The [repository is here](https://github.com/iv4xr-project/iv4xrDemo-space-engineers).